Yadukrishnan

 ExponentialBackoff

-We can apply exponential backoff algorithm to the retry duration as:
+We can apply an exponential backoff algorithm to the retry duration as:

 val exponentialBackOff = RetryPolicies.exponentialBackoff[IO](1.second)